50 StatesFacts & TriviaPlaces

 17. The official state freshwater fish of Louisiana is the white perch, designated as such in 1993.
 The female can lay 150,000 eggs at once!
 Not quite as much as your mother, but still impressive nonetheless.

 18. The Louisiana black bear was made the official Louisiana state mammal in 1992, the same year the folks at the U.S. Fish and Wildlife Service listed them as threatened.
+It’s also the state mammal for Alabama, New Mexico, and West Virginia.

 19. The Brown Pelican is the official state bird of Louisiana.
 It had been considered endangered since 1970 thanks to pesticides contaminating their food chain, but they have slowly rebounded in population in the decades since.
 In 2013, the New Orleans Hornets of the NBA were rebranded as the New Orleans Pelicans.